chocobread11/introtocode/README.md

 # introtocode
-# currently learning to use the github
+# currently learning to use the git